What is a self-sufficient garden?

-Root crops, in general, are slow-growers except for turnips.
-If you start them indoors, you will get a head start on the season and will harvest turnips in less than fifty days.
+Root crops, in general, are slow growers except for turnips.
+If you start them indoors, you will get a head start on the season, and harvest turnips in less than fifty days.
 You can also harvest turnip greens while waiting for the bulb to size up.

 After turnips, beets are another root crop worth growing in the home garden.
 They, too, are great to start indoors to shorten the wait for the harvest.
 Beet tops also are edible and can be a substitute for spinach.

 Green beans are warm-season crops that you should never skip.
 Choosing pole beans over bush beans is not only a space saver, but it is also a production overload.
 Do some research to find the right variety for your region as insurance.